Regulation T Filings

 SEC Rule 15c3-3 pertains to a customer's obligations when securities are sold, other than short sales.
 The rule requires that if a security sold long has not been delivered within 10 business days after the settlement date, the broker-dealer must either buy the customer in, or apply for and receive an extension from its designated examining authority.

 Firms must file Regulation T and SEC Rule 15c3-3 extension of time requests via FINRA's Regulatory Extension (REX) system (formerly known as the Reg T application).
 See Regulatory Notice 10-28 for more information.

 Reminder for Clearing Firms: Clearing firms have obligations under the Net Capital Rule relative to Regulation T and outstanding deposits and/or margin, as described in SEC Rule 15c3-1 (c) (2) (iv) (B).
 In addition, if a customer fails to meet his/her responsibilities to deliver a security and that failure results in a clearing firm fail-to-deliver, the Net Capital Rule requires charges under certain conditions.
 These changes are outlined in SEC Rule 15c3-1 (c) (2) (ix).

 Regulation Extension (REX) Form

-Sign in to the Firm Gateway to access the REX form.
+Sign in to the FINRA Gateway to access the REX form.